Air Chief Marshal Sir Angus Houston AK, AFC (Ret’d) (Chancellor)

 Dr Mark Sayers

 Dr Mark Sayers joined the University in 2005, having worked as a sports scientist since the 1980’s.
-He has an extensive background in the biomechanics of team sports, technique analysis, and the development of sports specific speed and power.
+He has an extensive background in the biomechanics of team sports, technique analysis, and the development of sports specific speed and power and is the Deputy Director of High Performance Sport at USC.

 Mark is an extremely experienced and popular lecturer, having held academic positions in sport science since the late 1980’s.
 In 2012 he received a national Office of Learning and Teaching Citation and in 2010 was voted one of the top ten lecturers in the country.